Clinacuity/CliniDeID/deploy/win/Readme.txt

 	f) In the new window,
 		uncheck "Automatically manage paging file size for all drives" Select C: drive (main drive)
-		Select Custom size, 28000 (larger is OK) for both initial and maximum Click Set button
+		Select Custom size, 24000 (larger is OK) for both initial and maximum Click Set button
 		Clear the windows by clicking OK, OK, OK.
 The machine will need to restart.

-After installing, to run CliniDeID, simply double click on the runCliniDeID.vbs file.
+To run CliniDeID, simply double click on the runCliniDeID.vbs file.

 Documentation for using CliniDeID is available within the program or from data\Documentation.pdf

-Note that during execution CliniDeID connects to the license server through port 443 (standard for https).
-You must enter your license key the first time CliniDeID is run.
-It will be required stored in the file LICENSE.KEY.
-If that file is removed, then the key must be entered in the next time CliniDeID is run.

 Command Line Interface